 The great thing about these trends is that you can go as subtle or as loud as you want.
 Slight tweaks to make a classic pattern asymmetrical will work in all but the most formal situation.
 Or you can blow out with clashing colors and contrasting patterns.

-Whatever your person style, we’re sure you’ll find something you like.
+Whatever your personal style, we’re sure you’ll find something you like.
 Here are our top men’s shirt trends to look out for.

-Stylish Men’s Shirts Trends to Refresh Your Wardrobe this Season
+Men’s Shirt Trends: 7 Ideas to Refresh Your Wardrobe

 Cuban Collar Shirt